 - (1) Attorneys who appear before this court must register for the court's CM/ECF system in accordance with procedures established by the court.
-Every attorney representing a party or an amicus curiae in a case must individually enter an appearance and register for the court's CM/ECF system if the attorney wishes to file or to receive notice of filings in that case. - (2) At the discretion of the court, a party to a pending civil case who is not represented by an attorney may be permitted to register as an ECF filer.
-A pro se party who desires to register as an ECF filer must file a motion in this court, describing the party's access to the internet and confirming the capacity to file and receive documents electronically on a regular basis and if the motion is granted, the party may participate as a pro se ECF filer in that case and any other pending and future cases unless the court revokes permission.
+Every attorney representing a party or an amicus curiae in a case must individually enter an appearance and register for the court's CM/ECF system if the attorney wishes to file or to receive notice of filings in that case. - (2) At the discretion of the court, a party to a pending case who is not represented by an attorney may be permitted to register as an ECF filer.
+A pro se party who desires to register as an ECF filer must file a motion in this court and if the motion is granted, the party may participate as a pro se ECF filer in that case and any other pending and future cases unless the court revokes permission.
 If a pro se party retains an attorney, the attorney must enter an appearance. - (3) ECF filers must immediately report any change in their postal or e-mail address by updating their appellate filer account.
 ECF filers must agree to protect the security of their passwords and to notify the PACER Service Center and the clerk immediately if they learn that their password has been compromised.
 See Circuit Rule 32(a)(1).
 ECF filers may be sanctioned for failure to comply with this provision.